casper-network/docs-archive/theory/highway.rst

 We generally see Highway as an evolution from Naive Casper Blockchain (later abbreviated as NCB),  where key modifications are:

 -  Organize blocks creation around a pseudorandomly generated sequence of leaders.
 Only a leader can produce a block.
 -  Use variable length of rounds based on the :math:`2^n` round length idea so that the blockchain network can self-adjust to achieve optimal performance.
 -  Replace continuous bonding/unbonding with an era-based solution.
 This is necessary to keep the solution secure (so that attackers cannot tamper with the leader sequence generator).

 New requirements
 ----------------

 Interestingly, in comparison to NCB, we need only one new assumption, although a tough one - we need that validators have well synchronized real time clocks.

 How to achieve such real-time clocks and how to secure the network against intended or unintended clock drift is, in general, beyond the scope of this specification.
 However, we give some hints on certain simple precautions to be taken.

 Why “Highway”
 -------------

-To intuitively capture the key idea of the :math:`2^n` round length trick, we once imagined a highway---a mathematical highway with infinitely many lanes.
+To intuitively capture the key idea of the :math:`2^n` round length trick, we once imagined a highway, well - a mathematical highway with infinitely many lanes.
 Lanes are numbered with integers (all integers, also negative).

 This highway is different because movement on it takes place in the form of hops,